pietrop/subtitlesComposer-app/README.md

 TBC

 ## Issues
-feel free to get in touch if you have any issues, thoughts, questions, or ideas.
+Feel free to get in touch if you have any issues, thoughts, questions, or ideas.

 ## Active Contributors